 Larger-Than-Life Animal Lights

-These huge lit-up reindeer in the East Mall were fun to see on our way towards the dolphins.
+These huge lit-up reindeer in the South Mall were fun to see on our way in.

-There’s a huge polar bear near the carousel, too.
+There’s a huge polar bear near the dolphins, too.

 20-foot-tall Lit Orb Photo Op